 Most of these investors are either current or retired executives or business owners.
 You just need to find them.

 One way to accomplish this is by seeking out retired industry executives online.
 You can find the names of retired industry executives and often what they are now doing via searches on Google.

-For example if you were seeking angel investors for an aviation company, doing Google searches on “retired Boeing executive” and “former Boeing executive” will produce names of potential angels.
+For example, if you were seeking angel investors for an aviation company, doing Google searches on “retired Boeing executive” and “former Boeing executive” will produce names of potential business angels.

 Likewise, you can find the names of executives and Board members of local companies, contact them and see if they are interested in investing in your company.

 In addition, business owners are easy to find.
-You can simply pick up the phone book or drive around to find businesses in your area that seem to be successful.
-And then strike up a conversation with the business’ owner.
+You can pick up the phone book or drive around to find businesses in your area that seem to be successful.
+And then strike up a conversation with the business owner.
 It really is that simple.

 Another way to find business owners along with their contact information is to purchase lists from organizations such as InfoUSA and Dun & Bradstreet.
-These firms allow you to create highly focused lists.
-For example, you can purchase the contact names of business owners within specific industries, with certain annual revenues, and within specific zip code ranges.
+These firms allow you to create highly-focused lists.
+For example, you can buy the contact names of business owners within specific industries, with certain annual revenues, and within particular zip code ranges.

-As a result, you can quickly, easily, and cost-effectively create highly-targeted angel investor contact lists.
-Then, you can call these prospects and/or use both online and offline networking to get introductions to them.
+As a result, you can quickly, easily, and cost-effectively create highly-targeted angel funder contact lists.
+Then, you can call these prospects and use both online and offline networking to get introductions to them.